Build-Gravity/britt-lab/instructions.md

       • Source = `main` branch
       • Folder = `/root` (or `/docs` if you move files there)
   3. Save – GitHub builds the page and gives you a URL like `https://<username>.github.io/<repo>/`.
-  4. Visit the URL – you should see an alert asking for your first R/P/S choice.
+  4. Visit the URL – you'll see a landing page with project options.
+Click "Launch Web Experiment" to navigate to your Option A implementation.
+  5. You should see Rock/Paper/Scissors buttons that log to console.
 That means the basics are working.
 Visual dashboards can be added later.

 - **Documentation Needs:**
   - PsychoPy.js complete API documentation